-It was Day 5 of our South Dakota road trip and we intended to spend the entire day exploring Custer State Park.
-We hiked three trails that day: Sunday Gulch Trail, Sylvan Lake Shore Trail, and Cathedral Spires Trail and drove Needles Highway.
+We love hiking.
+We hiked Sunday Gulch Trail on day 5 of our South Dakota road trip when we spent the entire day exploring Custer State Park.
+By the end of the day, we hiked three trails Sunday Gulch Trail, Sylvan Lake Shore Trail, and Cathedral Spires Trail and drove Needles Highway.
 After an incredible experience, Buddy and I are sharing 10 Helpful Tips for Hiking the Beautiful Sunday Gulch Trail.

 First, the details.
-Sunday Gulch Trail is a 4-mile loop trail that is listed as moderate to strenuous.
+Sunday Gulch Trail is a 4-mile loop dirt packed trail that is listed as moderate hike.
 The Custer State Park Trail Mix guidebook lists the trail says the trail will take 2-4 hours.
 We completed the trail in 122 minutes, slightly under two hours.
 The trail is beautiful, and we highly recommend it!

 10 Tips for Hiking the Sunday Gulch Trail